We love coffee but too much coffee may not always be a good thing. As the saying goes “…too much of a good thing…”

 These symptoms aren’t exclusive with increased coffee consumption but they could be a warning.

-It’s important to identify the distinction between caffeine and coffee.
+It’s also important to identify the distinction between caffeine and coffee.

 It’s a common misconception that coffee is basically just liquid caffeine, when in fact there are three other main components of coffee: chlorogenic acid, which we’ll talk about in a minute, melanoidins, and diterpenes.